Categories

 He welcomed our company and our help, since he now lived alone, with just a lady taking care of him.

 My mother had passed away five years earlier.
-She fell, broke her hip, and died on the operating table at the age of 83.
+She fell from her bed, broke her hip, and died on the operating table at the age of 83.

 Months before her death, my mother had asked me a question, out of the blue: